OUR CROPS

 Flowers

-It is unlikely that I will be offering cut flowers this season, though if there is room in the car and enough time to snip some stems, I'll try to add some cut flowers to the deliveries this season.
+It is unlikely that I will be offering cut flowers this season, though if there is room in the car and enough time to snip some stems, I'll try to add some cut flowers to the deliveries this year.
 CSA customers who pick up at the farm gate store may have more opportunity for this complimentary gift.

 Place these in a vase with a bit of water and enjoy the instant atmosphere.